datacarpentry/datacarpentry.github.io/pages/workshops-attend.md

 the workshop.
 - You will be taught by a trained Software/Data Carpentry instructor.
 All our instructors are volunteers committed to training others in these skills and approaches.
-They have appropriate skills knowledge and have been through a Train the Trainers program.
+They have appropriate skills and knowledge and have been through a Train the Trainers program.
 - Before the workshop, we will send out instructions on what you need to have installed or set up on your computer, what tutorials will be used and a pre-workshop survey to complete for us to get the best information on who will be attending.